changeworld/azure-docs.pl-pl/includes/relay-hybrid-connections-http-requests-dotnet-get-started-server.md

     using System.Threading;
     using System.Threading.Tasks;
     using Microsoft.Azure.Relay;
+    using System.Net;
     ```
 2. Dodaj stałe do klasy `Program` na potrzeby szczegółów połączenia hybrydowego.
 Zastąp symbole zastępcze w nawiasach wartościami uzyskanymi podczas tworzenia połączenia hybrydowego.
 Pamiętaj, aby użyć w pełni kwalifikowanej nazwy przestrzeni nazw.

     ```csharp
-    private const string RelayNamespace = "{RelayNamespace}.servicebus.windows.net";
+    // replace {RelayNamespace} with the name of your namespace private const string RelayNamespace = "{RelayNamespace}.servicebus.windows.net";

-    private const string ConnectionName = "{HybridConnectionName}";
+    // replace {HybridConnectionName} with the name of your hybrid connection private const string ConnectionName = "{HybridConnectionName}";

-    private const string KeyName = "{SASKeyName}";
+    // replace {SAKKeyName} with the name of your Shared Access Policies key, which is RootManageSharedAccessKey by default private const string KeyName = "{SASKeyName}";

-    private const string Key = "{SASKey}";
+    // replace {SASKey} with the primary key of the namespace you saved earlier private const string Key = "{SASKey}";
     ```